suraj8957/sprint-4/Terraform_Drift_README.md

 ## Introduction

-This project demonstrates **Terraform Drift Detection** using a practical Proof of Concept (POC).
+This project demonstrates Terraform Drift Detection using a practical Proof of Concept (POC).

 Terraform is an Infrastructure as Code (IaC) tool that allows you to define and manage infrastructure in a declarative way.
 However, when changes are made manually outside Terraform (e.g., via AWS Console), the actual infrastructure may deviate from the defined configuration.
-This is called **Terraform Drift**.
+This is called Terraform Drift.

 ---